 An all-star cast lights up the screen in this riveting epic hailed as "a vivid dramatization of one of history's titanic turning points".
 (Gene Shalit, Today) The year is 1942 and the Nazis are cutting a deadly swath through Russia.
 Under the leadership of Kruschev (Bob Hoskins), the citizens of Stalingrad are mounting a brave resistance, spurred by the exploits of their local hero, Vassili Zaitsev (Jude Law).
 An expert sniper, Vassili's deeds have become legendary - thanks to propaganda produced by Vassili's best friend, a political officer named Danilov (Joseph Fiennes).
 To stop Vassili, the Germans dispatch their best sniper, Major Konig (Ed Harris), to Stalingrad.
 When Vassili and Danilov both fall in love with a beautiful soldier (Rachel Weisz), Danilov deserts his friend, leaving Vassili to face his German counterpart alone.
 As the city burns, Vassili and Konig begin a cunning game of cat and mouse, waging a private war for courage, honor and country.

 Shipping is free on all orders over $35 (sold by Amazon).
-Prime membership costs $79.99 per year and includes free 2 day shipping on all orders (sold by Amazon).
+Prime membership costs $99.99 per year and includes free 2 day shipping on all orders (sold by Amazon).
 Prime also includes instant view movies (similar to Netflix).
 Students can qualify for free prime membership for one year (must have an .edu email).
 Start a 30-day free trial on this LINK.
 After your free trial, Amazon Prime is just $99/year.
 Cancel anytime.

 Amazon Filler Item - Small Filler for Amazon - $1 Pocket Constitution Book